Canada Soccer National Development Centres: British Columbia

 which they also won to become the overall League1 Canada champions.
 In 2024, they once again won the League1 BC title to advance to the Inter-Provincial Championship again, winning the overall League1 Canada title for the second consecutive year.

-In February 2025, it was announced that the team would be rebranded as the Vancouver Rise FC Academy to reflect the name of the new Vancouver Rise FC women's professional team in the Northern Super League.
+In February 2025, the team rebranded as Vancouver Rise FC Academy to reflect the name of the new Vancouver Rise FC women's professional team in the Northern Super League.